CU-Boulder Libraries Open Access Fund

 Institutional Repository Submission Requirement

-Applicants who receive funding are expected to submit a post-review, final draft of the article to CU-Boulder’s institutional repository at the time of publication.
+Applicants who receive funding are expected to submit a copy of the published version of the article to CU-Boulder’s institutional repository at the time of publication.
 Please contact Andrew Johnson at email@example.com or 303-492-6102 for assistance with submissions.

-In the author’s acknowledgements, please include the statement: Publication of this article was funded in part by the University of Colorado Boulder Libraries Open Access Fund.
+In the author’s acknowledgements, please include the statement: Publication of this article was funded by the University of Colorado Boulder Libraries Open Access Fund.

 If the above criteria are met, the Open Access Fund Application Form can be used to request funds.
 Requests for publisher payment may be made as soon as an article is accepted and a statement or invoice for publication charges is received.
 Authors should return the application form and a copy of the statement/invoice for the publication charges from the publisher to: